eAybars/nginx/examples/k8s/deployment/README.md

 kubectl apply -f deployment.yaml
 ```

 Finally modify the [cron-job.yaml](cron-job.yaml) in accordance with [job.yaml](job.yaml).
-This is a cron job to periodically check and renew your certificates and update your secrets after a successfull renewal.
+This is a cron job to periodically check and renew your certificates and update your secrets and deployments after a successful renewal.
 To create the job simply run
 ```bash
 kubectl apply -f cron-job.yaml
 ```